Nikolaj Coster-Waldau

 Nikolaj William Coster-Waldau (/da/; born on 27 July 1970) is a Danish actor.
-He had his breakthrough role in Denmark with the film Nightwatch in 1994.
+His breakthrough role was in Denmark with the film Nightwatch in 1994.
 He played Jaime Lannister in the HBO fantasy drama series Game of Thrones, for which he received two Primetime Emmy Award nominations for Outstanding Supporting Actor in a Drama Series.

 Coster-Waldau has appeared in numerous films in his native Denmark, other Scandinavian countries, and the U.S. These include Headhunters (2011) and A Thousand Times Good Night (2013).
 In the U.S., his debut film role was in the war film Black Hawk Down (2001), playing Medal of Honor recipient MSG Gary Gordon.
 He then played a detective in the short-lived Fox television series New Amsterdam (2008), and appeared in the 2009 Fox television film Virtuality, originally intended as a pilot.
 As of 2021 Coster-Waldau is a UNDP Goodwill Ambassador, drawing public attention to issues such as gender equality and climate change.

 Early life and education

 Nikolaj William Coster-Waldau was born on 27 July 1970 in Rudkøbing, Denmark, the son of Hanne Søborg Coster (d.
 2023), a librarian, and Jørgen Oscar Fritzer Waldau (died 1998), a clerk.
 He has spoken in interviews about his father's problems with alcohol, as well as his parents' divorce.
 He has two older sisters, and was raised mainly by his mother, who was a librarian.
 He grew up in Tybjerg, a small village between Ringsted and Næstved in southern Zealand.

+In November 2024 during an interview, Coster-Waldau announced that he, following a DNA-test a few years prior, had discovered that Jørgen Fritzer wasn't his biological father and that he was the result of his mom's affair.
+Coster-Waldau's biological father was Kjeld Vejrup, television producer, founder of DR's documentary department and former principal of The European Film College in Ebeltoft, Denmark.

 Coster-Waldau attended the Danish National School of Performing Arts in Copenhagen (Danish: Statens Teaterskole) from 1989 to 1993.

 Career

 Early career (1993–2000)

 Coster-Waldau made his stage debut as Laertes in Hamlet at the Betty Nansen Theater.
 His role in the Danish horror film Nightwatch (Nattevagten, 1994) brought him fame in Denmark.
-He then went on to play in Simon Staho's Wildside (1998), which he also co-wrote, and starred in Danish films such as Misery Harbour (1999).
+He then went on to play in Simon Staho's Wildside (1998), which he also co-wrote, and starred in the Norwegian film Misery Harbour (1999).

 He starred in his first British film Bent, in 1997.